Countdown to Boys State June 21-26, 2020

 If you need to depart early, please notify your sponsoring American Legion Post and email email@example.com with the reason.
 The Director will need to evaluate the circumstance and give his approval.
 An early departure that is not approved will be counted as an incomplete of the program.

-Can I bring personal electronics (cell phone, tablet, laptop, etc.)?
+Can I bring personal electronics with me (cell phone, tablet, laptop, etc.)?

 Your barracks will not have a telephone.
 Cell phone, and use of tablets/Ipads/laptops/electronic readers/etc., is permitted only when activities are not in session (during free time).
 Wi-fi usage is extremely limited, as you are on a military installation and security measures are followed.
 Please note that The American Legion of Iowa Boys State and Camp Dodge will not be held responsibile for lost and stolen items.
 Securing your item will be your responsibility.
 The inappropriate use of electronic devises while attending Boys State is prohibited.
 Anyone caught may be asked to give up their electronic device or they may be dismissed from the program.
 If such a case, your parents will be responsible for picking you up at their expense.